G-dH/vertical-workspaces/README.md

     git clone https://github.com/G-dH/vertical-workspaces.git
     cd vertical-workspaces
     make install

+If you get `Can't recursively copy directory` error, take a look at issue #51.

 ### Enabling the extension
 After installation you need to enable the extension and access its settings.